ChaseC99/ICS33-Grade-Viewer/README.md

 | 27    | Class Rank            |
 | 28    | Letter Grade          |
 | 29    | +/- (for Letter Grade)|

+These values can easily be changed in the *Global Variables* of `gradeviewer.js` to account for small differences from quarter to quarter.

 If a grade has not yet be inputed, then there is a null.
 After the hash ids, there are a lot of empty lists, which can be ignored.